JVenberg/TrackmaniaSelfDriving/docs/index.md

 by flipping the image and steering angles to ensure that there would not be any bias in one direction which doubled the data points to ~140,000.
 I then split that data 85%-15% into a training and test dataset.
-I also resized each image to be 64x64 to reduce the size of the model and improve runtime performance, since I knew that I would be aiming for realtime performance.
+I also resized each image to be 64x64 to reduce the size of the model and improve runtime performance, since I knew that I would be aiming for real-time performance.
 I also converted each image to greyscale to reduce the size of the dataset, since the color of the image has no correlation to the direction of the track.

 Here is an example of what the data looks like after processing: